-Click the button to disable an individual card.
-The card is enabled when the button is blue.
-For additional information regarding multicard use, see Chapter 5, "Using Multiple UAD Cards."
-Cards remain disabled only while the UAD Meter & Control Panel application is open.
-When the UAD Meter & Control Panel is quit, disabled cards are re-enabled.
-Note: Disabling cards does not disable plug-ins already running on the card; it only prevents additional plug-ins from being loaded onto it.
-Important: For optimum results, quit any host applications using UAD plug-ins before disabling/enabling cards.
+Click the button to disable an individual device.
+The device is enabled when the button is blue.
+For additional information regarding multidevice use, see Chapter 5, "Using Multiple UAD Devices."
+Devices remain disabled only while the UAD Meter & Control Panel application is open.
+When the UAD Meter & Control Panel is quit, disabled devices are re-enabled.
+Note: Disabling devices does not disable plug-ins already running on the device; it only prevents additional plug-ins from being loaded onto it.
+Important: For optimum results, quit any host applications using UAD plug-ins before disabling/enabling devices.
 DSP Load If more than one UAD DSP is installed, information for each of the processors is displayed.
 DSP, Program ("PGM"), and Memory ("MEM") loads are displayed as a percentage of total available load for that processor.
 The number of UAD plug-ins ("PLG") running on each individual processor is also displayed (not available for UAD-1).
-Save Detailed System Profile Clicking this button will generate a detailed system profile and prompt you for a location to save the file to disk.
-This file contains an even greater level of detail than the System Information panel, which can be useful for troubleshooting or if UA Customer Support requests this document when providing assistance.
-The profile lists the version strings of the individual UAD software components, installed card type(s) with serial and hardware ID numbers, host computer information, and detailed authorization status for all UAD plug-ins.
-Plug-Ins Panel The Plug-Ins panel (Figure 11 on page 68) displays the current authorization status of all UAD plug-ins.
-This is also where you can activate plug-in Demo Mode ("UA Online Store" on page 51) and configure UAD plug-ins to run on a specific card.
+Save Detailed System Profile Clicking this button will generate a detailed system profile and prompt you for a location to save the text file to disk.
+This file contains an even greater level of detail than the System Information panel, which can be useful for trouble-shooting or if UA Customer Support requests this document when providing assistance.
+The profile lists the version strings of the individual UAD software components, installed device type(s) with serial and hardware ID numbers, host computer information, and detailed authorization status for all UAD plug-ins.
+Plug-Ins Panel The Plug-Ins panel (Figure 11 on page 69) displays the current authorization status of all UAD plug-ins.
+This is also where you can activate plug-in Demo Mode ("UA Online Store" on page 51) and configure UAD plug-ins to run on a specific device.
 Use the scrollbar to view plug-ins that are not visible in the list.
 Authorize Plug-ins button Authorize Plug-Ins...